gbbirkisson/gbb-is/content/posts/2023-02-02-duplicate-media-files/index.md

     uniq -w32 -dD
 ```

 Nice, now we have this fast, reliable way of finding duplicates!
-But its still pretty slow!
+But I think it could be faster!
 How many bytes should we read in while doing the *first pass* to make this as optimal as possible?

-I guess that depends a lot on the type of files you are working with, but in this case we working with images and videos.
+I guess that depends a lot on the type of files you are working with, and in this case we working with images and videos.
 Lets create a script that parameterizes the number of bytes we read:

 ```bash
 #!/usr/bin/env bash